Sub-femtosecond optical control of entangled states

-where $I_d$ is the dissociation limit.
-The sum of the energy of the proton and hydrogen atom ($E_{H^+}+E_H$) is referred to as kinetic energy release (KER).
-In order to visualize the distribution of the absorbed photon energy between nuclei and electron, we plot KER vs electron energy ($E_{e^-})$ in a 2D histogram (joint energy spectrum (JES)).
-The JES for photodissociation of H$_2$ with a combination of XUV and IR photons is shown in Fig. \ref{viblevel}c for a KER region from 0 to 1.2 eV.
-Due to energy conservation most events appear on diagonal lines with a slope of -1.
-Two types of such lines exist: odd bands (OBs), mainly caused by single-XUV-photon absorption and even bands (EBs) caused by XUV-IR two-photon absorption.
-For example, absorption of XUV photons with an energy of 25.2 eV results in a total energy of $25.2-18.1=7.1$ eV shared between electron and nuclei resulting in events on an OB highlighted by a diagonal solid line.
+Due to energy conservation, most events appear on diagonal lines with a slope of -1.
+Two types of such lines exist.
+We call them "odd bands" (OBs), mainly caused by single-XUV-photon absorption and "even bands" (EBs) caused by XUV-IR two-photon absorption.
+For example, absorption of XUV photons with an energy of \unit[25.2]{eV} results in a total energy of \unit[22.8]{eV}-\unit[18.1]{eV}= \unit[4.7]{eV} shared between electron and nuclei resulting in events on an OB highlighted by the diagonal solid line (Fig. \ref{fig:viblevel} a)).
 A combination of XUV and IR photons results in an EB marked with a diagonal dashed line.
-The enhancement of the dissociation signal at a KER of around 0.6 eV is due to a process known as bond softening \cite{PhysRevLett.64.1883}.
+The enhancement of the dissociation signal at a KER of around \unit[0.6]{eV} is due to a process known as bond softening \cite{PhysRevLett.64.1883}.